SceneAK/gonzsale-kartul/docs/backend_doc.md

-# Notable Things
-The following will contain some notable logic, design decisions/quirks, and bugs of the backend node.js app alongside other potentially helpful information, since the developers have never created a fullstack system before this one.
-Things that are self explanitory / native to node.js will be skipped over.
+I assume AI will be advanced enough where it can interpret this mess of a codebase reliably, since this isn't really a documentation.
+I apologize in advance for how unscalable and coupled some systems are.
+Most libraries were chosen without consideration, we have never created a fullstack system before this one.
+Contact me to get the google project access if needed.

-## Setup
+# Setup
-- Install all node dependencies + MySQL Service
+1. $ npm install dependencies
+2. Install MySQL Service, run it, and set up a user for this app.
+3. Add a .env file (or inject it).
+Follow Server/.env.template
-- Run Node Server/setups/secretKey.js to generate a secret key in console
+    - You can run Server/setups/secretKey.js to help generate a secret key
-- Edit .env file to include SECRET_KEY, JWT_SECRET_KEY, PORT, MYSQL_URI
-- Run syncDb to sync with mysql, provide URI with sufficient privileges
+4. Run syncDb to sync with mysql (or if you're up for it, try to fix the initial migration script).
+Ensure the mysql user in .env has sufficient privileges for this

-## Node.js
-This site was made with Node.Js and Express simply because the first tutorial I found on making e-commerce websites was one with MERN stack.
-We didn't consider how pricey it is to run node.js compared to something like codeigniter, it was too late to switch.
+# Frontend
+I, the person writing this document, did not design the frontend.
+I had to go through to pain of integration all by myself.
+One notable page is store-management, which was such a monolithic file, I had to split them into "blobs".
+They aren't by any means clean, it was a quick refactor.
+Notice _config.js.

+# Backend
-## ReqSchemas
+- ReqSchemas
-- JOI schema validation for incoming requests (yes, the entire request object)
+    JOI schema validation for incoming requests, the entire request object.

-## Database
+- Database
-### Sequelize
-- Uses CLS namespace to make transactions easier
+    CLS namespace is also used to make transactions easier.
+    Uses Sequelize-CLI & Umzug for database migrations The reason why EnvEditor.js and Wipe.js exist is related to how we had no access to "our" server besides lazy pulling.
+- UserStorage
+    This overcomplicates things.
+- SSR
+    We didn't do SSR from the start due to lack of skill.
+I decided to add SSR to one page so we can make use of OpenGraph.
+- Upload
+    We have the option to switch to GCS because we thought our hosting only has ephemeral storage.
+- Check task_backlog to check my wishful thinking.

+# Bugs
-#### Issues with changing model names
+## Transitioning to underscored model names
 - I've encountered issues with imageId being duplicated for some unknown reason, causing the main catalog page not loading, which i've only noticed when making commit bdd350c6.
 It's unclear when the bug occurred, likely after underscored: true.
 Occurrs when two products exist, sequelize performs some sort of union all complicated mush
 - I changed product_images table to have its own auto increment id and that seemed to fix the duplicate issue, but then it made queries that tried including ON `ProductImages`.`imageId` where imageId was not defined yet. solution was to add `imageId` to the attributes in .include() of productImages
 - Adittionally, i've disabled separate=true and ordering since that caused long ass Union queries dependant on the product count
+## Weird inter-request persistent bug
-#### Do not use .get(), use toJSON() instead.
+Do not use .get(). use toJSON() instead.
     28 Jan 2025 GET /store's fetchStoreOfUser(uid) returns with model.get().
 Calling this endpoint and then attempting to create product threw an error at Image.bulkCreate.
 GET /store returns the complete data, which means all is/should be resolved.
 The cause must be persistent across requests.
     What I've ruled out:
         - Transactions: I've removed them, error persists